cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * The colour theme should be straightforward and simplistic, and the appearance of the site should be predominantly light and clean.

 * The frequency and volume of the products will be centrally controlled and updated infrequently.
 Therefore, they wish to have a way of populating the product line very quickly.
 This will ensure prices and sale discounts are also effectively controlled.
-The intention is for head Office (H.O) to connect to the server via an admin access, upload the data every so often.
-BVC do not wish to have a CMS for creating items( except in odd circumstances), as that will redact a central control model and lead to chaos and potential fraud.
+The intention is for head Office (H.O) to connect to the server via an administrator access, upload the data every so often.
+BVC do not wish to have a CMS for creating items(except in odd circumstances), as that will redact a central control model and lead to chaos and potential fraud.

 * In the future, they wish to have a separate server to serve images for their products, which will have a commercial uniform asset look, like significant retailers such as Argos or Sainsbury's.
 However, the division that will handle that is not yet up and running.
 For this reason, they simply wish to use images that are readily available online showing the video covers.
 These images are owned by the movie production companies and placed in the public domain for promotion.
 Banyan videos corp will be purchasing their videos from their leading distributors, thus avoiding copyright infringement or legal entanglements.